Justin Turner Player Props: Red Sox vs. Angels

 Justin Turner At The Plate

-- He has scored at least once six times this season (42.9%), including one multi-run game.
+- He has scored at least once seven times this year (46.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.